cincuranet/blog/_posts/2012-04-16-232804-problem-could-not-load-file-or-assembly-assembly-or-one-of-its-dependencies-the-given-assembly-name-or-codebase-was-invalid-exception-from-hresult-0x80131047-when-using-entity-fra.md

 ---
+title: |
-title: "Problem \"Could not load file or assembly '<assembly>' or one of its dependencies.
+  Problem "Could not load file or assembly '<assembly>' or one of its dependencies.
 The given assembly name or codebase was invalid.
-(Exception from HRESULT: 0x80131047)\" when using Entity Framework's migrate.exe"
+(Exception from HRESULT: 0x80131047)" when using Entity Framework's migrate.exe
 date: 2012-04-16T09:59:40Z
 tags:
   - Entity Framework